 Our primary requirement for working capital relates to funds we loan to our advisors' clients for trading conducted on margin and funds we are required to maintain for regulatory capital and reserves based on the requirements of our regulators and clearing organizations, which also consider client balances and trading activities.
 We have several sources of funds that enable us to meet increases in working capital requirements that relate to increases in client margin activities and balances.
-These sources include cash and cash equivalents on hand, cash and securities segregated under federal and other regulations, and proceeds from re-pledging or selling client securities in margin accounts.
+These sources include cash and cash equivalents on hand, cash segregated under federal and other regulations, and proceeds from re-pledging or selling client securities in margin accounts.
 When an advisor's client purchases securities on margin or uses securities as collateral to borrow from us on margin, we are permitted, pursuant to the applicable securities industry regulations, to repledge, loan, or sell securities, up to 140% of the client's margin loan balance, that collateralize those margin accounts.
-As of December 31, 2017, we had approximately \$270.9 million of client margin loans, collateralized with securities having a fair value of approximately \$379.2 million that we can repledge, loan, or sell.
-Of these securities, approximately \$49.9 million were client-owned securities pledged to the Options Clearing Corporation as collateral to secure client obligations related to options positions.
-As of December 31, 2017 there were no restrictions that materially limited our ability to repledge, loan, or sell the remaining \$329.3 million of client collateral.
+As of December 31, 2018, we had approximately \$298.0 million of client margin loans, collateralized with securities having a fair value of approximately \$417.2 million that we can repledge, loan, or sell.
+Of these securities, approximately \$50.8 million were client-owned securities pledged to the Options Clearing Corporation as collateral to secure client obligations related to options positions.
+As of December 31, 2018 there were no restrictions that materially limited our ability to repledge, loan, or sell the remaining \$366.4 million of client collateral.

 Our other working capital needs are primarily related to advisor loans and timing associated with receivables and payables, which we have satisfied in the past from internally generated cash flows.
-We intend to use \$200 million of the proceeds from our September 2017 debt refinancing for general corporate purposes, including funding costs related to the NPH Acquisition.

-Notwithstanding the self-funding nature of our operations, we may sometimes be required to fund timing differences arising from the delayed receipt of client funds associated with the settlement of client transactions in securities markets.
+We may sometimes be required to fund timing differences arising from the delayed receipt of client funds associated with the settlement of client transactions in securities markets.
 These timing differences are funded either with internally generated cash flow or, if needed, with funds drawn on our uncommitted lines of credit at our broker-dealer subsidiary LPL Financial, or under our revolving credit facility.

-Our registered broker-dealer, LPL Financial, is subject to the SEC's Net Capital Rule, which requires the maintenance of minimum net capital.
+Our registered broker-dealer, LPL Financial, is subject to the SEC's Uniform Net Capital Rule, which requires the maintenance of minimum net capital.
 LPL Financial computes net capital requirements under the alternative method, which requires firms to maintain minimum net capital, as defined, equal to the greater of \$250,000 or 2.0% of aggregate debit balances arising from client transactions.
-At December 31, 2017, LPL Financial had net capital of \$99.5 million with a minimum net capital requirement of \$7.8 million.
+At December 31, 2018, LPL Financial had net capital of \$108.1 million with a minimum net capital requirement of \$8.0 million.

-LPL Financial's ability to pay dividends greater than 10% of its excess net capital during any 35 day rolling period requires approval from FINRA.
+LPL Financial's ability to pay dividends greater than 10% of its excess net capital during any 35 day rolling period requires approval from the Financial Industry Regulatory Authority ("FINRA").
 In addition, payment of dividends is restricted if LPL Financial's net capital would be less than 5.0% of aggregate customer debit balances.

 LPL Financial also acts as an introducing broker for commodities and futures.
-Accordingly, its trading activities are subject to the NFA's financial requirements and it is required to maintain net capital that is in excess of or equal to the greatest of NFA's minimum financial requirements.
-The NFA was designated by the CFTC as LPL Financial's primary regulator for such activities.
+Accordingly, its trading activities are subject to the National Futures Association's ("NFA") financial requirements and it is required to maintain net capital that is in excess of or equal to the greatest of NFA's minimum financial requirements.
+The NFA was designated by the Commodity Futures Trading Commission as LPL Financial's primary regulator for such activities.
 Currently, the highest NFA requirement is the minimum net capital calculated and required pursuant to the SEC's Net Capital Rule.